Iran, Islamic Republic of

 major macro economic indicators

-- Large reserves of gas and oil (respectively second and fourth in world)
+- Large gas and oil reserves (respectively second and fourth largest in the world)

 - Very low level of external debt